 The Xiongnu 匈奴 were a nomad people living north and northwest of China during the Qin 秦 (221-206 BC) and Han 漢 (206 BCE-220 CE) periods.
-They founded a mighty federation of tribes living in the steppe and continuously endangered the border regions of Han China and the city-states of the Silkroad.
+They founded a mighty federation of tribes living in the steppe and continuously endangered the border regions of Han China and the city states of the Silk Road.
 Emperor Wu 漢武帝 (r.
 141-87 BCE) was able to destroy the first Xiongnu empire, so that Chinese troops were able to occupy the Western Territories.
 Yet in times of Chinese weakness, the Xiongnu rose again.

-Western scholars tried identifying them with the Huns that threatened Europe during the 4th century BCE, but there is no archeological or historiographical evidence for the Xiongnu's migration to the west.
-A Central Asian people invading India in the XXX century was called Huna or "White Huns" (in Greek Hephthalites, see Yeda 嚈噠).
+Western scholars tried identifying them with the Huns that threatened Europe during the 4th century BCE, but there is no archaeological or historiographical evidence for the Xiongnu's migration to the west.
+A Central Asian people invading India in the late 5th century was called Huna or "White Huns" (in Greek Hephthalites, see Yeda 嚈噠).
 Although there might be similarities in the name of these peoples, it must be considered that the name of a mighty nomad tribe (Mongols, Tartars) was often used for very different ethnic people.
-Pulleyblank has shown that the language of the Xiongnu - of which a few words and terms are preserved in Chinese literature - was related to the Siberian ethnics (Samoyeds, Kets) in the River Yennisej area, and not to the Mongols or Turks, while the Hun hords of Attila that tried to conquer Europe were surely Proto-Türks.
+Pulleyblank has shown that the language of the Xiongnu - of which a few words and terms are preserved in Chinese literature - was related to the Siberian ethnics (Samoyeds, Kets) in the River Yennisej area, and not to the Mongols or Türks, while the Hun hords of Attila that tried to conquer Europe were surely Proto-Türks.